-Also, the heated water causes calcium carbonate to form.
-It’s a type of limestone you can probably see inside your old teapot.
-As it forms, the calcium carbonate settles to the bottom of the tank.
-In gas-powered tanks, it eventually becomes thick enough to reduce heating efficiency.
-In electric tanks, it forms a hard crust that renders the element useless.
+Additionally, the heated water creates calcium carbonate to develop.
+It’s a type of limestone you can most likely see inside ad old showerhead.
+As it forms, the calcium carbonate settles to the bottom of the tank in gas-powered water heater tanks, it eventually winds up being thick and sufficient enough to reduce heating efficiency.
+In electric tanks, it develops a hard crust that makes the element useless.
 To keep your water heater operating well and extend its life by years, you should perform routine water heater maintenance.

-How to Drain and Clean the Tank
+Your First Water Heater Maintenance Step: Drain and Clean the Tank

 - Open the pressure relief valve on the tank to break the vacuum.